Proposal Budget Basics

 Proposal budgets generally include two basic categories of costs: direct costs of the proposed project and facilities and administrative (F&A or indirect) costs.
 Both are real costs.
 Direct costs plus F&A costs equal total costs.

 Direct costs are incurred in the performance of the project and must be directly attributable to the project and must be considered reasonable, allocable, and allowable.
-Direct costs include categories such as salaries, fringe benefits, consultant costs, equipment, supplies, travel, subagreements, alterations or renovations, and other costs.
+Direct costs include categories such as salaries, fringe benefits and vacation accrual, graduate student fees and tuition, consultant costs, equipment, supplies, travel, subagreements, alterations or renovations, and other costs.

 For each project participant, list the:

 - Name (or “To Be Named” for an unfilled position)

 - Nature of the position (e.g., nine month or 12 month appointment)

 - Current annual or monthly salary (summer salary for faculty with nine-month appointments should be listed as a separate line item)